 Camera profiles apply alternative interpretations of the raw data in an image based upon different genre types or intents.
 The popup menu displays Photo RAW's built-in profiles: ON1 Standard, Landscape, Portrait, Vivid and Neutral.
-If your camera has its own embedded profiles, you will see those profiles in the list as well.
+If your camera has its own embedded profiles, you will see those profiles in the list as well, and you can also import your own custom camera profiles using Photo RAW, and X-Rite's ColorChecker and ColorChecker Camera Calibration software.
+(See page 107 for more information on how to create and import custom camera profiles into Photo RAW.)